Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Literature Review

-\textit{Household Activities as Household Experiences:} Bell and Kay argue that designing technologies for the home requires a pivot in perspective away from the dominant, commercial view where household activities are ``simple, beginning-to-end processes''~\cite{kitchenman}.
-Rather, we must take account of experience.
-Principles for feminist HRI also emphasize the need to move beyond metrics of efficiency (which drive the development of robots in industrial contexts) towards users' bodily sensations and emotions ~\cite{winkle2023feminist}.
-We take up these calls by examining how experiences with household activities shape the desire for robot automation.
+\textit{Household Activities as Household Experiences:} Bell and Kay argue that designing technologies for the home requires pivoting from the dominant, commercial view where household activities are ``simple, beginning-to-end processes''~\cite{kitchenman} and instead accounting for experience.
+Principles for feminist HRI also calls for moving beyond metrics of efficiency (which drive the development of robots in industrial contexts) towards users' bodily sensations and emotions ~\cite{winkle2023feminist}.
+We take up these calls by examining how experiences with household activities shape the desire for robotic automation.

 \textit{Time Used for Household Activities:} Decades of studies utilizing time use data, such as ATUS, show that women spend significantly more time on household activities than men~\cite{bianchi2012housework,sayer2005gender}.
 Further the type of household activities performed by women are often more time-consuming and repetitive, reinforcing the constant demand on women’s time~\cite{budig2004activity}.
 Women are also more likely to engage in multiple household tasks simultaneously, adding to their cognitive and physical load~\cite{bittman2003does}.
 Despite women's persistent responsibility for housework across income levels~\cite{hook2017women}, lower-income households face greater burdens due to limited resources to outsource domestic labor and increased time demands, leading to heightened stress for women and men~\cite{aguiar2007measuring,sullivan2013we}.